-Before joining Latham, Mr. Ballenger served as a law clerk to Judge J. Clifford Wallace of the US Court of Appeals for the Ninth Circuit, and for Associate Justice Antonin Scalia of the Supreme Court.
-He also served as Senior Counsel to Assistant Attorney General Joel Klein in the Antitrust Division of the Department of Justice, where he worked on the trial and briefing team for United States v.
-Microsoft.
+After graduating from law school, Mr. Ballenger served as a law clerk for Judge J. Clifford Wallace at the US Court of Appeals for the Ninth Circuit and for Justice Antonin Scalia at the US Supreme Court.
+He also served as Senior Counsel to the Assistant Attorney General in the antitrust division of the US Department of Justice.

 A selection of Mr. Ballenger’s most recent engagements include: